TheSweeterMan/TBD/README.md

 step4:

-once The raspberry pi is rebooted open back up the terminal and type in the command sudo modeprobe w1-gpio
+Once The raspberry pi is rebooted open back up the terminal and type in the command sudo modeprobe w1-gpio

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/MechanicalAssembly/step4.PNG)

 step5:

-then type in the command sudo modprobe w1-therm
+Then type in the command sudo modprobe w1-therm

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/MechanicalAssembly/step5.PNG)